-I closed my psychotherapy practice.
+I recently closed my psychotherapy practice.
 I have been a counselor/psychotherapist for 20+ years.
 It was always very important to me that my work space- my office space – was both welcoming to my client and a serene space for me.
 Accompanying people on the journey from darkness into light is an honor and I was always keen on providing an environment that supported the journey.
 Creating an intentional sacred space has always been priority.

 For the last several years I have split my time between working from home, traveling to conduct workshops and seeing clients at my office.
 Now I am mostly working from home, facilitating online courses for people in the coaching, therapy and healing professions.
 As an intuitive, my teaching and mentoring has extended to energy medicine, complementary and alternative modalities and distant Reiki.
 I needed to create a sacred space in my home/work environment that complimented my sojourn with students AND allowed for a sacred and centering space for me personally.